gleam-lang/gleam/notes/talk.md

 takes an AST, an accumulator, and a callback that will receive each node.
 My `check_unless/2` callback has two clauses.
 The first one pattern matches against offending nodes and returns the atom `:error` in place of the accumulator, and the other clause is a catch all for all other nodes.
+All other patterns are considered OK, so I just return the accumulator.

-And just like that I had a working linter.
+And with that I had the beginnings of a working linter, and I had also learnt about tokens, abstract syntax trees and parsing in general.

 All that was left was to write more rules and to do some plumbing to run them and present errors to the user.
-I couldn't believe how easy Elixir had made this task for me.
-If you'd like to see what came of this project it can be found on GitHub and Hex under the name `dogma`.
+I couldn't believe how easy Elixir had made this task for me, and I had a lot of fun writing more rules afterwards.

 ```html
 <!DOCTYPE html>